monishankerw/coreJavaProgramming/src/main/java/org/example/corejava/Basics/jdkandjreandjvm/jdk.md

     }
 }
 ```
+Q. Cloning?
+The Process of creating the replicable of a particular object by coping the context of one object completly into another object.

 #### Types of Cloning
 - **Shallow Copy**: Default behavior of `super.clone()`; copies only the object's immediate properties.